Columbia University Press (Studies in Terrorism and Irregular Warfare), 2023

-Yet, the position of India’s princely states is a relatively under-studied aspect of the British withdrawal from the Subcontinent and the early years of Indian and Pakistani independence.
-Far from playing second fiddle to the nationalist parties in British India, the princely states played an integral role in the tumultuous events leading up to the transfer of power in 1947 and following it.
-Within the British Raj, the princely states were politically autonomous with recognized sovereignty through treaties with the British Crown, and therefore, the rulers of each state had to be convinced, cajoled, and, in some cases, forced to accede to either India or Pakistan.
-The princely states quickly became a thorn in British and Indian plans for the transfer of power.
-Many of the autocratic princes were only too happy to maintain the political status quo under British rule with many opposing the efforts of the democratically minded Indian National Congress and its plans for an independent India, fearing the repercussions for their sovereignty.
+Yet, India’s princely states are a relatively under-studied aspect of British rule in India and the early years of Indian and Pakistani independence.
+Far from playing second fiddle to events in the British Indian provinces, the princely states played an integral role in shaping events leading up to and following the transfer of power.
+Within the British Raj, the princely states were autonomous with recognized sovereignty through treaties with the British Crown.
+Therefore, each prince had to be convinced, cajoled, and, in some cases, forced to accede to either India or Pakistan.
+As Indian and Pakistani authorities sought to assert the writ of the post-colonial state, the princes’ sought to preserve their sovereignty, setting the stage for political and military clashes based in competing conceptions of state sovereignty.